 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi I'm Rick Steves, back with more of the best of Europe.
 This time we're in North Wales, splitting slate, exploring castles, and steaming up mountains.
 Thanks for joining us.

-Wales' top historical, cultural, and natural wonders are found here in the north.
+Wales' top historical, natural, and cultural wonders are found here in the north.
 From towering Mount Snowdon to evocative castles to sweeping Victorian promenades, it's a poem written in landscape.
 I think this area has as much site seeing diversity and interest as any place in Britain.

-We start in Llandudno, a gentile Victorian beach resort.
-It was built after the advent of the railroads which made the Welsh sea coast easily accessible to the English industrial heartland.
+We start in the town of Llandudno, a genteel Victorian beach resort.
+It was built after the advent of the railways, which made the Welsh sea coast easily accessible to England's industrial heartland.

 But in the fortified castle town of Conwy, just a few miles away, we learn that the English weren't always so welcome.